 Their destination was a village named Kumamoto-Higashi-Tomochi.
 He learned Kenpo in a large temple on a mountain named Akenkai.

 For two years, he cleaned the temple, swept the floors, and served the monks and members.
 Only then was he allowed to receive an education.

-The temple was serving as a school, in which students had some ritual of Indian style.
+The temple served as a school in which students had some rituals of Indian style.
 Half of each day focused on religious activities, including the study of Sanskrit.
 The other half focused on Kenpo.